Who are the CHALLENGERS?Each of the e-wallets that are highlighted below was chosen for two main reasons: their usability and popularity.

 If there’s one thing that Malaysians can agree on (aside from our love for food!), it would be that Touch ‘n Go (TNG) has made commuting in Malaysia so much more convenient.

-With the recent introduction of the TNG eWallet, the level of convenience that this digital payment platform offers has certainly multiplied.
-You can use the money that you have stored in your TNG eWallet to pay for goods and services from various merchants with a few taps and enjoy some special treats along the way too.
+The introduction of the TNG eWallet certainly took the level of convenience that this digital payment platform offers to a whole new level.
+You can now use the money that you have stored in your TNG eWallet to pay for goods and services from various merchants with a few taps and enjoy some special treats (including investing your money to make it grow!) along the way too.

 The best part?
-You can link your TNG eWallet with your TNG Card through TNG’s PayDirect system — which would then allow you to pay for tolls directly through the app.
-Say goodbye to fumbling for your wallet at toll gates!
+You can link your TNG eWallet with your TNG Card through TNG’s PayDirect system — which would then allow you to pay for tolls and parking directly through the app.
+Say goodbye to fumbling for your wallet at autopay machines and toll gates!
+Do keep in mind, however, that this feature is still being worked on and enhanced as you read this — but this list will tell you which locations allow the usage of PayDirect.

 Not too convinced about the security of e-wallets?
 Boost might just be the right app for you and anyone else who is sceptical in a similar way.